bennyscripts/screenzap/README.md

 # ScreenZap
 A ShareX alternative for Mac OS built in Python.
+Join our Discord for help ~ https://discord.gg/x9rQHkA7qf

 ### Install and setup
 - Download the latest release and put it in your applications folder.